Find us on Facebook

-The practise of painting can be traced back to vintage continental furniture.
+The practice of painting can be traced back to vintage continental furniture.
 France in particular has a strong heritage and can probably claim to be the seed of all modern day 'shabby chic'.
 Provencal furniture is especially bold, with colours often being bright, vibrant and exciting, reflecting the light and colours of Provence itself.

 Painting your unwanted furniture is a great way to create a French style room on a budget.
 British tastes often call for a more subdued palette, with antique whites and creams dominant.
 It's up to you to decide how daring (or not) you want to be when it comes to colour and finish.